 VSNi is committed to supporting the protection and sustainable development of our world.
 We are proud to work with scientists throughout the world on projects aimed at conserving and protecting the natural environment; from understanding animal or plant behaviour to sustainable agriculture.
 Here’s a short list of the projects we are supporting and working with.
 If you are working on a conservation programme using some of our software, then please let us know so we can help promote your work.
-You can view a world map of our software being used in Conservation: View Conservation in a larger map
+You can view a world map of our software being used in Conservation on a map.

 Zoos have come a long way since the original Zoological Garden in Regent’s Park, London.
 They are not just a collection of animals for people to look and scientists to study; evolving into centres of research and play a vital part in wildlife conservation and protection.
 Certainly in the UK you would be hard pushed to find a zoo that doesn’t have some form of conservation programme.
 Read more.

 Conservation is becoming one of the most important, topical and contentious issues of our day.
 Historically most people understand conservation in the sense of an area set aside to protect local wildlife.
 Typical examples of this would be the game reserves of Africa, and other such national heritage sites across the world.
 But conservation, as we are beginning to understand, is not so simple as roping off an area to protect flora and fauna within it.
 This is perhaps a simple way of protecting our environments, but we equally need to protect privately owned areas of land.
 A system known as payment for ecosystem services (PES).
 Read more.